 When leveraging SSL inspection with Zscaler, we need to configure an exemption policy.
 Further information on how to do this can be found at the following URL:

 Depending on the setup of the Zscaler service, it may also be possible to not forward Verkada camera traffic to Zscaler at all.
 For example, if leveraging PBR to only forward client VLAN traffic to Zscaler instead of using a default route to pass the traffic along the GRE/IPSec tunnel to the Zscaler DC, then there is scope to adjust the routing.

-Therefore, if the Verkada cameras are on a dedicated VLAN, the network can be configured to forward traffic from this VLAN out to the Internet through normal means, while still having client based VLANs forwarded onto to Zscaler as shown in the below topology:
+Therefore, if the Verkada cameras are on a dedicated VLAN, the network can be configured to forward traffic from this VLAN out to the Internet through normal means while still having client-based VLANs forwarded onto to Zscaler as shown in the topology below:

 Additional Zscaler Feature to Consider

 Zscaler has a number of additional features that can be leveraged.
 The following lists those to consider which may impact the operation of the Verkada cameras: